Writing for Children

 Instructor: Mahnoor Azeem

-Through writing, close reading, and occasional doodling, we will play with pacing, page turns, rhythm, and narrative voice.
-What does a child notice first on the page—the gesture, the quiet detail in the corner?
-How much can a story suggest rather than explain for a young reader discovering it line by line?
+Through writing, close reading, and occasional doodling, we will play with pacing, story beats, and narrative voice.
+What does a child notice first—the gesture, the quiet detail in the corner?
+How much can a story show, and how much must it tell?
 Where can space invite curiosity, pause, or wonder?
-What moments belong to the words, and what can be left open for the reader’s imagination?
-Exercises will include developing picture-book concepts, shaping text with page turns in mind, trimming language to its most vivid essentials, and considering how restraint, repetition, and rhyme bring a story to life.
+What moments belong to words, and what can pictures be entrusted with?
+Exercises will include developing picture-book ideas, shaping text with page turns in mind, and exploring how rhyme, rhythm, and repetition bring a story to life.

 About Mahnoor

-Mahnoor Azeem is an illustrator and writer based in Lahore, with an MFA in Illustration from the Savannah College of Art and Design, where she studied as a Fulbright Scholar.
-She currently teaches illustration and design at Lahore University of Management Sciences (LUMS), is the lead illustrator for South Asian Avant-Garde (SAAG), and is a published children’s book illustrator.
+Mahnoor Azeem is an illustrator and writer based in Lahore.
+She holds an MFA in Illustration from the Savannah College of Art and Design, where she studied as a Fulbright Scholar.
+She teaches illustration and design at Lahore University of Management Sciences (LUMS), is the lead illustrator for South Asian Avant-Garde (SAAG), and illustrates children’s books.
 Her creative practice explores themes of memory, identity, and place, working primarily digitally while also experimenting with ceramics, printmaking, and fabric-based projects.